 Cafe Rio Dressing in the jar

-Try some of our favorite recipes with a variation of this dressing — these Shrimp Tacos, this grilled Honey-Lime Chicken, or these one-pot Chicken Burrito bowls.
+Try some of my favorite recipes with a variation of this dressing — these Shrimp Tacos, this grilled Honey-Lime Chicken, or these one-pot Chicken Burrito bowls.

 Process shots-- images of the ingredients being added to the blender and it all being blend together